 A turning point for Mary was breaking both her legs in a training accident in 2009.
 This change of direction lead her to study counselling and using her experiences to influence young people in a positive way.

 Joel’s story was similar.
 By virtue of circumstances his family relocated and Joel had to shift high schools.
 At this pivotal adolescent age of finding independence and identity, Joel also found himself dropping out of school without the education he was capable of and venturing into extreme sports to get his fix.
 But it was finding a group of peers, even though he was still on the fringes, that kept him from heading off track.
 He later met Mary and the two resonated with each other’s stories.

-“Youth Encounter exists because we believe every person will encounter their God-given potential to live life wide open when they know they belong and believe in their true value.”
+“Youth Encounter exists because we believe every person will encounter their God-given potential to live life wide open when they know they belong and believe in their true value.” - Mary and Joel

 Youth Encounter is a registered charity, fully funded by grants, generous sponsors, donations, fundraising events and our own social enterprise which operates specifically to raise funds.
-We currently have four full time staff and over 50 volunteers; Youth Encounter volunteers carry the same passion for seeing young people having a good time, finding their identity, being pushed outside their comfort zone and opening up to one another in a safe environment.
+We currently have four staff and over 50 volunteers; Youth Encounter volunteers carry the same passion for seeing young people having a good time, finding their identity, being pushed outside their comfort zone and opening up to one another in a safe environment.
 Many of these volunteers have been impacted by Youth Encounter's programmes, growing up in this vibrant community throughout their teenage years.
 These volunteers now want to give back and be a leader, mentor and good example to other young people who are in a similar situation to where they once were.

 "We create an environment that accepts young people where they are at with no agenda to change them, but rather unleash and release the incredible potential that they have been created with" - Mary